xdelfin-source/-SwingStoreSystem_Delfin_Xander/README.md

 Files in this Project:

 Main.java - The starting point of the program.
 It initializes the data arrays and launches the application.
-StoreFrame.java - The main window where users select products and make purchases.
+StoreFrame1.java - The main window where users select products and make purchases.
-LogsFrame.java - A window that displays the history of all transactions.
+InventoryFrame2.java - A window that shows the current stock levels.
-InventoryFrame.java - A window that shows the current stock levels.
+LogsFrame3.java - A window that displays the history of all transactions.

 Sample Data: